WHAT IS IT?

 Signs of Alcoholism

 In general, if your pattern of drinking makes it difficult or impossible to function normally, you likely have a problem.
 It can range from mild to severe, but even a mild problem with alcohol can quickly escalate.
-Therefore, treatment becomes essential to stop and change your life.
-Alcohol addiction involves uncontrollable cravings and compulsive to drink, despite the harm it causes to yourself or others.
+Alcohol addiction involves uncontrollable cravings and compulsions to drink, despite the harm it causes to oneself or others.

 Signs of alcoholism can include: